Fish and Wildlife Game Warden: Job Description and Requirements

-In 2012, fish and game wardens made an annual mean salary of $49,400, according to the U.S. Bureau of Labor Statistics (BLS).
-The highest-paying metro areas for these professionals at that time were Tallahassee, FL; Nashville, TN; Phoenix, AZ; Baltimore, MD; and Providence, RI.
-In each of these locations, fish and game wardens earned an average of more than $67,000 per year, as per BLS data.
+In 2013, fish and game wardens made an annual mean salary of $50,470, according to the U.S. Bureau of Labor Statistics (BLS).
+The highest-paying metro areas for these professionals at that time were Providence, RI; Baltimore, MD; Nassau-Suffolk, NY; Houston, TX; and Honolulu, HI.
+In each of these locations, fish and game wardens earned an average of more than $52,000 per year, as per BLS data.

 Related to Fish and Wildlife Game Warden: Job Description and Requirements